Mapping quantum Hall edge states in graphene by scanning tunneling microscopy: Results

-Figure~\ref{Fig3}d--f addresses the quantitative comparison bet\-ween measured $dI/dV_{\rm sample}(x_{\rm tip})$ as related to edge states (green lines) with the unperturbed LDOS of the edge states deduced from the TB simulations (blue lines).
-In addition, the simulated $dI/dV_{\rm sample}(x_{\rm tip})$ including the TIQD is displayed (orange lines).
-Favorably, the twofold an\-ti\-no\-dal structure of LL-2 (Fig.~\ref{Fig3}d) and LL+2 (Fig.~\ref{Fig3}f) appears very similarly in all three curves, i.e., differences in peak distances are $\sim 10$\,\% only and relative intensities are alike.
-Discrepancies in relative intensities get stronger, if charging lines interfere.
+Discrepancies in relative intensities of antinodal peaks get, however, significant, if charging lines interfere (LL0 in Fig.~\ref{Fig3}e--f).
 The peak distances in Fig.~\ref{Fig3}e still match reasonably between green and orange lines, but not the relative peak intensities.
 More severely, the distances between the edge state peaks of LL+1 (LL+2) and LL0 (Fig.~\ref{Fig3}e (f)) are considerably reduced by the presence of the TIQD (blue vs. orange lines).
 This relates to a shift of the most right incompressible stripe towards the left by the superposed TIQD potential (Fig.~\ref{Fig2}c, upper frame).
-Nevertheless, the simulated shift of LL0 by the TIQD (orange) is in quantitative accordance with the experiment (green).
-The fact that the LL-1 feature in Fig.~\ref{Fig3}d strongly deviates from the simulated peak in terms of position and intensity is likely related to the interfering charging lines (Fig.~\ref{Fig1}g) of a relatively shallow TIQD (Fig.~\ref{Fig2}c, lower frame).
-In such a shallow TIQD, individual charging events can strongly change the TIQD potential as not captured by the simulations.
-Thus, imaging of the edge states works best with minor perturbations, if no charging lines are observed in the corresponding parameter regime.
+Nevertheless, the simulated shift of LL0 by the TIQD (orange) is in quantitative agreement with the experiment (green).
+The fact that the LL-1 feature in Fig.~\ref{Fig3}d strongly deviates from the simulated peak in terms of position and intensity is likely related to the interfering charging lines (Fig.~\ref{Fig1}g) of a relatively shallow TIQD (Fig.~\ref{Fig2}c, lower frame, $ x_{\rm tip}>40\,$nm).
+In such a shallow TIQD, individual charging events can strongly change the TIQD potential, an effect not captured by the simulations.
+Thus, imaging of the edge states works best if no charging lines are observed in the corresponding parameter regime and the TIQD is absent in the region of the lateral interface.